ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/10-better-hash-functions.md

 equal-width slices and assign each slice to a slot in the table.
 Since a normal distribution is more likely to generate keys from the middle slice, the middle slot of the table is most likely to be used.
-In contrast, if we use the mod function, then we are assigning to any given slot in the table a series of thin slices in steps of 8.
+In contrast, if we use the $\bmod$ function, then we are assigning to any given slot in the table a series of thin slices in steps of 8.
 In the normal distribution, some of these slices associated with any given slot are near the tails, and some are near the center.
 Thus, each table slot is